Dispersion of Gaussian Sources with Memory and an Extension to Abstract Sources: Main Results

-where $(\cdot)'$ denotes differentiation with respect to $\lambda$. \end{enumerate} While the assumptions on the distortion level and bounded moments are standard in the literature~\cite{kostina12_FixedLength, yang99_RedundancyRD}, assumptions~\ref{ass:bdd_disp} and \ref{ass:uni_curv} are specific to this paper and they control the asymptotic behavior of the source.
-The main contribution of this paper is the following theorem. \begin{theorem}[Gaussian approximation] Consider a source $\{X_i\}_{i=1}^\infty$ with independent but not identically distributed components under a separable distortion measure.
-Suppose that assumptions~\ref{ass:bdd_disp}--\ref{ass:uni_curv} hold.
+\end{enumerate} While the assumptions on the distortion level and bounded moments are standard in the literature~\cite{kostina12_FixedLength, yang99_RedundancyRD}, assumption~\ref{ass:bdd_disp} is specific to this paper and it controls the asymptotic behavior of the source.
+The main result of this paper is that, under these assumptions, the minimum achievable rate admits the following Gaussian approximation. \begin{theorem}[Gaussian approximation] Consider a source $\{X_i\}_{i=1}^\infty$ with independent but not necessarily identically distributed components under a separable distortion measure.
+Suppose that assumptions~\ref{ass:bdd_disp}--\ref{ass:uni_moments} hold.
 Then for every $\epsilon\in(0,1)$, the minimum achievable rate satisfies

-\end{theorem} The proof of Theorem~\ref{thm:gaussian_approximation} consists of a converse and an achievability part, presented in Sections~\ref{sec:converse} and~\ref{sec:achievability}, respectively.
-Although the $n$th-order \ac{rdf} and the source dispersion in~\eqref{eq:thm_rnd} are defined using only the first $n$ components of the source, the remainder term relies on regularity assumptions~\ref{ass:bdd_disp}--\ref{ass:uni_curv} imposed on the entire process.
+where $\mathbb{R}_n(d)$ is the informational $n$th-order \ac{rdf} defined in~\eqref{eq:rd} and $\mathbb{V}_n(d)$ is the source dispersion in~\eqref{eq:dispersion}. \end{theorem} The proof of Theorem~\ref{thm:gaussian_approximation} consists of a converse and an achievability part, presented in Sections~\ref{sec:converse} and~\ref{sec:achievability}, respectively.
+Although the $n$th-order \ac{rdf} and the source dispersion in~\eqref{eq:thm_rnd} are defined using only the first $n$ components of the source, the remainder term relies on regularity assumptions~\ref{ass:bdd_disp}--\ref{ass:uni_moments} imposed on the entire process.
 This is necessary because Theorem~\ref{thm:gaussian_approximation} is an asymptotic statement, and the proof of the theorem requires uniform bounds over blocklength $n$.

+The rest of this section derives three consequences of Theorem~\ref{thm:gaussian_approximation}, yielding Gaussian approximation results for i.i.d. sources over abstract alphabets, Gaussian sources with memory, and finite-memory stationary Gaussian autoregressive sources.